suddu21/Deep-Learning-Assignmnent-1-DA24M023/README.md

   python train.py --mode sweep
   ```
   * This starts a Bayesian sweep across the hyperparameter search space and logs each run with appropriate name to wandb
+  * To stop the sweep early, press ctrl+C in the terminal running the program or stop it from Wandb's sweep controls console
+* To modify the hyperparameter search space for the sweep, go to the file experiment.py and add your choice of values in the first sweep config file of the sweep_config() method
 * To generate a confusion matrix for test data, simply run the train.py with no arguments.
 A confusion matrix image 'test_confusion_matrix.png' will be created, saved locally and logged to wandb.
 * To compare the model performance for MSE vs Cross Entropy loss, run the following command
   ```